jede4829/DjangoMusicApp/README.md

 ## Risks/Mitigation
 -----

+- Security risk for propering managing a user's client key and secret key
+- Scope Creep: requirements increasing at the end of the project without more time allocation.
 - The time it will take to implement the technology to have a fully functional web app that generates an artist top tracks and recommendationsand.
 -  working with Django -- understanding the web tool.
 - Mitigate risks by dividing tasks among group members and checking in frequently.